Plastic is a problem…and glass is an option, in some cases.

 - have clean glass bottles ready to use for things like water, smoothies, herbal teas, spice blends, hair oil mixes and whatever else you can think of.

-- repeat the process and gather a collection of matching sets we can choose to use for anything.
+- repeat the process and gather a collection of matching sets you can choose from to use for anything.

 Let’s talk a bit about label-removal after this pic coming up.

-This can be the most annoying part of the process, but it doesn’t have to be.
+This can be the most tedious (sometimes annoying) part of the process, but it doesn’t have to be.

 Hopefully you’re inspired to save or collect durable glass bottles to reuse instead of accumulating a lot of plastic.
 I still miss and make plastic purchases here and there in between packing purchases in my reusable shopping bags; it’s a journey – not a competition.
 At least on this blog.

-Just when Barbados pitched for a Plastic Free 2020, a global pandemic came on the scene and the timeline of the eco-friendly initiative changed to suit the situation (for obvious reasons.)
-Let’s face it, when storm winds, heavy weather and disasters hit, the last thing on anyone’s mind is plastic but when we consider the amount of littering and dumping in our otherwise lush green and blue zones – all around the island really, we can easily see that plastic is a problem.
+Just when Barbados pitched for a Plastic Free 2020, a global…situation came on the scene and the timeline of the eco-friendly initiative changed to suit (for obvious reasons.)
+Let’s face it, when storm winds, heavy weather and disasters hit, the last thing on anyone’s mind is plastic but when we consider the amount of littering and dumping in our otherwise lush green and blue zones – all around the island really, we can easily see plastic is a problem.

 Let’s be a part of the solution…one step at a time when, where and however you can.
 Your actions may encourage someone else for the better.

 Care to share?
 You’ve got the mic.
 Feel free to add any tips I might’ve left off; ones you think can help us all to live more eco-friendly, or at the very least in and beyond our streets and communities.

 Related post: ‘Weaning Off Plastic And Making Better Eco-Friendly Decisions.’